Joe Keyes (rugby league)

 He has previously played for the London Broncos in the Super League and Championship, and spent time on loan from the Broncos at the London Skolars in League 1.
-Keyes also played for the Bradford Bulls in third tier and the RFL Championship and Hull Kingston Rovers in the Betfred Super League.
+Keyes also played for the Bradford Bulls in third tier and the RFL Championship and Hull Kingston Rovers in the Super League.
 He spent time on loan from Hull KR at the York City Knights and Bradford in the second tier.

 Background

 Keyes was born in Enfield, London, England and is the son of London Broncos player welfare manager John Keyes.
+He played his youth rugby league at Brentwood Eels RLFC, before joining London Broncos Academy.

 Playing career

 London Broncos

 Keyes made his début for the London Broncos in the Super League against the Widnes Vikings in 2014.

-On the 17th August 2014, London Broncos were 22 points behind early in the second half against Leeds, but fought back to claim their first win in 11 months with Keyes scoring a hat-trick in a man of the match performance.
+On 17 August 2014, the London Broncos were 22 points behind early in the second half against Leeds, but fought back to claim their first win in 11 months with Keyes scoring a hat-trick in a man of the match performance.
 That was the London clubs only win of the 2014 season.

 The 2015 season in the Championship saw the London side field 11 homegrown players over the season including Dollapi, Magrin, Macani, Wicks, Thomas, Everett, Burnett, D Williams, M Davis, Walker and Keyes but the club finished in the bottom half of the Championship and it seemed only Walker and Davis were ever likely to play at a higher level.

 In 2016, Andrew Henderson signed half-backs Israel Eliab, William Barthau and Scott Leatherbarrow at the start of the season, plus Api Pewhairangi in May and Keyes was perhaps fourth or five choice for just two positions, and he pushed to leave the club.

 The Ireland international played 28 games for the London Broncos, with about seven appearances in the Super League with the rest in the Championship between 2014 and 2016 before asking for a release.